mtgjson/mtgjson-website/docs/faq/index.md

       content: Frequently Asked Questions
   - - meta
     - name: description
-      content: Frequently Asked Questions for MTGJSON and documentation.
+      content: Common questions about MTGJSON data and services.
   - - meta
     - property: og:description
-      content: Frequently Asked Questions for MTGJSON and documentation.
+      content: Common questions about MTGJSON data and services.
   - - meta
     - name: keywords
-      content: mtg, magic the gathering, mtgjson, json, frequently asked questions, faq
+      content: mtg, magic the gathering, mtgjson, json, frequently asked questions, faq, common questions
 ---

 # Frequently Asked Questions

-Here is a list of frequently asked questions from our users since some data can be nuanced.
+Here are some common questions about MTGJSON data and services.

 > ### Which file should I use for my project?
 >